-Tomes have been written about the value of a good Vision Statement – but I’ll summarise as follows:
+Tonnes have been written about the value of a good Vision Statement – but I’ll summarise as follows:

 Your Vision Statement is the anchor that stops you getting lost at sea.
-It will help to tunnel your vision towards the outcomes that matter the most to your organisation.
+It will help to tunnel your vision towards the outcomes that matter the most to your organization.
 Every single thing that you write into your plan from this point onwards, will ultimately be helping you to get closer to your Vision.
-One of the biggest blockers to the successful execution of a strategic plan, is when it tries to achieve too much in one go.
+One of the biggest blockers to the successful execution of a strategic plan is when it tries to achieve too much in one go.
 Creating a Vision Statement will help you to avoid that trap right from the off.

 Unfortunately, the notion of ‘corporate values’ has been abused to the point of ridicule over the past century or so.
 ENRON’s were ‘Respect, Integrity, Communication & Excellence’…

-Too often, organisations simply throw out words that they think will sound good in a glossy marketing brochure but have little relevance to anything else.
+Too often, organizations simply throw out words that they think will sound good in a glossy marketing brochure but have little relevance to anything else.
 Our take on ‘Values’ is subtlety different and hopefully somewhat more pragmatic.

 Think of Values as the ‘enablers’ to your Vision Statement.
 Don’t be afraid to be honest about how you want your people to act and think.
 For example, a biotechnology company might have a Vision Statement such as: